Painted Furniture

 - Alfred Lord Tennyson, The Lady of Shalott

-I decided that before I started sanding and really getting into any further into this, it was time to protect the mirror itself.
+I decided that before I started sanding and really getting any further into this, it was time to protect the mirror itself.

 So I started with some painter's tape around the edge just to make for less scraping after the painting was done.
 And before we move on...I love mirror pictures like this next one - looking up at the joists where I store a lot of wood and other odds and ends.